Free expat tax extension icon

 1. How long can I stay in Portugal without a visa?

-As a US citizen, you can stay in Portugal for up to 90 days within any 180-day period without a visa for tourism or business.
+As a US citizen, you can stay in Portugal for up to 90 days within any 180-day period without a visa for tourism, business, or similar short stays.

 2. Can I work on a D7 visa?